top of page

 We make extra-ordinary theatre

-Since we started in 2021, Observatory Theatre has been all about creating space for emerging Brisbane artists to thrive.
+Since we started in 2021, Observatory Theatre has been all about creating space for theatre-makers to thrive.
 We champion new work and bring together emerging and established theatre-makers to collaborate, learn, and grow.
-More than just putting on shows, we’re about building a community where creativity and bold storytelling take centre stage.
+More than just putting on shows, we build a community where creativity and bold storytelling take centre stage.

-Our programming is driven by a desire for daring, inventive, and imaginative theatre that investigates our complicated modern world.
-We embrace bold ideas that challenge and inspire, ensuring that we resonate with contemporary audiences in fresh and meaningful ways.
+Our programming is driven by a desire for daring, adventurous and imaginative theatre that investigates our complicated world.
+We embrace ideas that challenge and inspire, ensuring that we resonate with contemporary audiences in fresh and meaningful ways.

-Over the past five years, we’ve tackled big themes: climate change in “The Turquoise Elephant” (2023), ancient folklore through a feminist lens in “Destiny Doomed” (2022), and AI-driven robotic futures in “Control” (2022).
+Over the past five years, we’ve tackled big themes: evolution and anthropology in "Octopolis" (2025), climate change in “The Turquoise Elephant” (2023), ancient folklore through a feminist lens in “Destiny Doomed” (2022), and AI-driven robotic futures in “Control” (2022).

-We’re locked in to boost opportunities for artists, strengthen career pathways, and support the creation of new Australian work.
-Our flagship initiative is the Telescope New Writing Program, which provides essential opportunities for emerging playwrights to bring their big, bold, and burning ideas to life on stage.
+We’re locked in to boost opportunities for local artists and support the creation of new work.
+Our flagship initiative is the Telescope New Writing Program, which provides essential opportunities for emerging playwrights to bring their big and burning ideas to life on stage.
 We encourage imagination and experimentation, supporting playwrights through dedicated support, workshopping and development, all the way to production.

 "It's on the strength of observation and reflection that one finds a way.
 So we must dig and delve unceasingly" - Monet